thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/token-based-authentication.md

       UserSchema.plugin(uniqueValidator, { message: "should be unique" });

-      // use ES5 function to prevent `this` from becoming undefined UserSchema.methods.setHashedPassword = function(password) {
+      // Note: we need to use ES5 function to prevent `this` from becoming undefined UserSchema.methods.setHashedPassword = function(password) {
         this.salt = generateSalt();
         this.hash = hashPassword(password, this.salt);